sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

 ip address add 192.168.0.1/24 dev Ethernet64.10
 ```

+Please note that the use of iproute2 package is internal to SONiC, specifically IntfMgrd.
+Users should always use SONiC CLIs defined in Section 4 to manage the sub port interfaces in order to have an event flowing properly across all compoments and DBs shown in Section 3.
+The direct use of iproute2 commands, e.g., `ip link` and `ip address`, by users are not recommended.

 ### 2.5.2 Route, neighbor subsystems

 Once the host sub port interfaces are properly set, route and neighbor subsystems should function properly on sub port interfaces.